marsdave/abel-transform/README.md

 # abel-transform
-Abel transformations (forward and inverse) of one- or two-dimensional data.
+Python code for Abel transformations (forward and inverse) of one- or two-dimensional data.